babsey/nest-desktop-docs/user/setup/index.rst

    Python <python>
    Snap <snap>

-This guide provides a detailed documentation on how to install and start both instances: NEST Desktop and NEST Simulator.
+This guide provides a detailed documentation on how to install and start NEST Desktop.

 .. note::
-   To enable the full functionality of NEST Desktop, you also need to install NEST Simulator on your computer.
-NEST Simulator provides an API Server which can forward requests to the simulation engine.
-In summary, you have to start NEST Server as well.
+   To enable the full functionality of NEST Desktop, you also need to install backends on your computer.
+Each backend provides an API Server which can forward requests to the simulation engine.

-   You can find the detailed information on NEST Server in :doc:`NEST Simulator user documentation <nest-simulator:connect_nest/nest_server>`.
+   You can find the detailed information on backend setup :doc:`here <backends/index>`.

 ----

 **Desktop applications**

-You are able to use NEST Desktop as Snap (with NEST Simulator) or as AppImage (without NEST Simulator).
+You are able to use NEST Desktop as Snap (with NEST Backend) or as AppImage (without NEST Backend).

 .. grid:: 2
    :gutter: 2

    .. grid-item-card:: Snap |linux| |macOS|
       :columns: 6
-      :link: snap
+      :link: setup-snap
       :link-type: ref

       .. grid:: 2